 These intervention groupings help you address broader synthesis questions.

 Click on the Covariates tab.
-This tab is used to define study characteristics and associated categories that you plan to investigate with subgroup analyses (see How to subgroup an analysis based on a study characteristic (covariate)) or filter for sensitivity analyses (see How to filter for a sensitivity analysis based on a study characteristic (covariate)).
+This tab is used to define study characteristics and associated categories that you plan to investigate with subgroup analyses (see Subgroup analyses) or filter for sensitivity analyses (see Sensitivity analyses).

 Click the Add Covariate button and type your Covariate name and define the different Categories.